ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut1.rst

 .. note::

     | The following lines only create the DataFrame and do not display it.
 To display the data table, execute e.g. `data1.head()`.
-    | For a better overview, you can use `db = processdata.row_reduction(db)`.
+    | For a better overview, you can use `data = ep.row_reduction(db)`.
 The new DataFrame is reduced to a list of columns.
 This list can be adjusted.

 | Let's filter for pollution in Germany: